 On April 30, 2019, the California Institute for Regenerative Medicine ("CIRM") awarded the Company up to \$6.5 million under a CLIN2 grant award to support the clinical development of gene therapy for LAD-I. Proceeds from the grant will help fund clinical trial costs as well as manufactured drug product for Phase I/II patients enrolled at the U.S. clinical site, University of California, Los Angeles ("UCLA") Mattel Children's Hospital, led by principal investigator Donald Kohn, M.D., UCLA Professor of Microbiology, Immunology and Molecular Genetics, Pediatrics (Hematology/Oncology), Molecular and Medical Pharmacology and member of the Eli and Edythe Broad Center of Regenerative Medicine and Stem Cell Research at UCLA.
-In 2019, we received the first two grants from CIRM of \$1.2 million, based on eligible costs incurred under the grant.
+In 2019, the Company received the first two grants from CIRM in the aggregate of \$1.2 million, based on eligible costs incurred under the grant.
 The CIRM grant reimbursements are accrued as an offset against R&D expenses as reimbursable expenses are incurred.
-No CIRM grants have been received or costs incurred relating to the next milestone for the three months ended March 31, 2020.
+On July 1, 2020, the Company received the next cash advance from CIRM of \$1.6 million.
+During the nine months ended September 30, 2020, the Company offset \$1.6 million of grant funds against research and development expenses.
+During the three months ended September 30, 2020, the Company met the next CIRM milestone and recorded a receivable, included in prepaid and other assets in the consolidated balance sheet, and a reduction of research and development expenses of \$1.1 million.